adhocteam/ca-alert/README.md

 ### Bring in experienced teams
 - [x] Member(s) of the team have experience building popular, high-traffic digital services
-- [ ] Member(s) of the team have experience designing mobile and web applications
+- [x] Member(s) of the team have experience designing mobile and web applications
-- [ ] Member(s) of the team have experience using automated testing frameworks
+- [x] Member(s) of the team have experience using automated testing frameworks
-- [ ] Member(s) of the team have experience with modern development and operations (DevOps) techniques like continuous integration and continuous deployment
+- [x] Member(s) of the team have experience with modern development and operations (DevOps) techniques like continuous integration and continuous deployment
-- [ ] Member(s) of the team have experience securing digital services
+- [x] Member(s) of the team have experience securing digital services
 - [ ] A Federal contracting officer is on the internal team if a third party will be used for development work
 - [ ] A Federal budget officer is on the internal team or is a partner
 - [ ] The appropriate privacy, civil liberties, and/or legal advisor for the department or agency is a partner

 ### Choose a modern technology stack
-- [ ] Choose software frameworks that are commonly used by private-sector companies creating similar services
+- [x] Choose software frameworks that are commonly used by private-sector companies creating similar services
-- [ ] Whenever possible, ensure that software can be deployed on a variety of commodity hardware types
+- [x] Whenever possible, ensure that software can be deployed on a variety of commodity hardware types
-- [ ] Ensure that each project has clear, understandable instructions for setting up a local development environment, and that team members can be quickly added or removed from projects
+- [x] Ensure that each project has clear, understandable instructions for setting up a local development environment, and that team members can be quickly added or removed from projects
-- [ ] Consider open source software solutions at every layer of the stack
+- [x] Consider open source software solutions at every layer of the stack

 ### Deploy in a flexible hosting environment
-- [ ] Resources are provisioned on demand
+- [x] Resources are provisioned on demand
 - [ ] Resources scale based on real-time user demand
-- [ ] Resources are provisioned through an API
+- [x] Resources are provisioned through an API
 - [ ] Resources are available in multiple regions
-- [ ] We only pay for resources we use
+- [x] We only pay for resources we use
 - [ ] Static assets are served through a content delivery network
-- [ ] Application is hosted on commodity hardware
+- [x] Application is hosted on commodity hardware

+All of these are things that we would definitely do in a production environment, but some may not be applicable to a prototype.
+For example, we did not make an attempt at autoscaling or a multi-region deployment because the demands of the prototype do not warrant it.

 ### Automate testing and deployments
 - [ ] Create automated tests that verify all user-facing functionality
-- [ ] Create unit and integration tests to verify modules and components
+- [x] Create unit and integration tests to verify modules and components
-- [ ] Run tests automatically as part of the build process
+- [x] Run tests automatically as part of the build process
-- [ ] Perform deployments automatically with deployment scripts, continuous delivery services, or similar techniques
+- [x] Perform deployments automatically with deployment scripts, continuous delivery services, or similar techniques
 - [ ] Conduct load and performance tests at regular intervals, including before public launch

+Again here, load and performance testing don't seem applicable to a prototype but are definitely things we would undertake in production.

 ### Manage security and privacy through reusable processes
 - [ ] Contact the appropriate privacy or legal officer of the department or agency to determine whether a System of Records Notice (SORN), Privacy Impact Assessment, or other review should be conducted